hjkoskel/splurts/README.md

 One solution is to scale and pack measurement structs into bytes directly.
 Unfortunately golang does not provide bit size directive on struct

-This library provides way to pack these multiple float metrics into byte array and spend only bits that are needed (depending on range and accuracy).
+This library provides way to pack these multiple float metrics into byte array and spend only bits that are needed (depending on range and step size).
 And also provide function for decoding those bytes back to float map.
 So scaling is defined in one place

 When values are not clamped in signal processing code, this library can store float as NaN -Inf and +Inf codes when value is under or over range.
 This feature is sometimes very critical.
 For example if radiation logger says 3.6 röentgens/h it is it's upper limit.
 It is nice if log says +Inf than arbitary pre determined limit when actual value is over range.
 This library also allows NaN value storage on non clamped mode.
 NaN can be used for signaling that specific value is not available (sensor failure etc...).
 Decoding binary have option to report NaN as value or omit it